Panasonic FZ300 vs Sony A6000

 - Better low-light sensitivity: Can shoot in dim conditions (3.8 stops ISO advantage).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More flexible: Takes interchangeable lenses and can thus be used with specialty optics.

 - More compact: Is smaller (120x67mm vs 132x92mm) and will fit more readily into a bag.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been on the market for longer (launched in February 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the FZ300 emerges as the winner of the contest (13 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the FZ300 comes out slightly ahead of the A6000 (13 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.